ganelson/inform/README.md

 * inter - For handling intermediate Inform code Current version 1 'Axion'.
 Web of InC

-* srukes -  Current .
+* srules - The Standard Rules extension, included in all Inform 7 works Current .
 Web of Inform 7

 * Changes to Inform - A detailed change history of Inform 7.
 Ebook in Indoc format, stored at path Changes.